BUILDING A MOVEMENT TO REDEFINE

 OUR TEAM

-Our staff brings together decades of expertise in violence prevention, city government, policy, organizing, and lived experience, gained in communities across the country.
+Our team brings together decades of expertise in ecosystem coordination, including government relations, policy, organizing, healing-centered engagement, and lived experience gained in communities across the country.

 Swipe